Outsource Like a Pro

 Companies that are growing like yours are successful for a reason.
 One may have developed an app that helps users save time, another creates value for their customers by delivering high-quality home remodels.
 The recipe for their success is their secret.
 Like a high-end restaurant chef, who would not ask an outside party to create new recipes or to cook them, you should not give away your trade secrets either.
 Because if you did, the other party could try to replicate your success by launching a similar business to yours that would then compete with you.

-The recipe for your success, the sum of your firm's capabilities and skills that distinguishes you in the marketplace, is called your company's core competencies.
+The recipe for your success, the sum of your firm's capabilities and skills that distinguishes you in the marketplace, is called your company's core competencies or X-Factor.

 If you want to expand your core competencies or add capacity in this area - for example, to manage more projects in parallel - you have to hire your own employees.